 • lemon zest – seafood and lemon are a match made in heaven, and I love zest because it packs a powerful, bright punch, even in small amounts.

 • Old Bay seasoning – it’s not a (virtual) trip to the East Coast without some Old Bay!
 This seasoning mix includes celery salt, black pepper, crushed red pepper flakes and paprika.
-It’s also perfect on shrimp deviled eggs.
-For a spicier version, swap out the Old Bay for Cajun seasoning, like I use in my Cajun salmon pasta.
-You can also use my pork rib rub if you have it on hand.
+You can even make homemade Old Bay seasoning if you have a well-stocked spice cabinet.

-• crabmeat – I used canned, lump crabmeat, but there are other options.
+• crabmeat – I used canned, lump crabmeat, but there are other options for this stuffed salmon with crabmeat.
 More on that below!

-• panko breadcrumbs – I like these big, flaky breadcrumbs because they are so crunchy (I also love panko for my almond crusted chicken and goat cheese fritters), but traditional breadcrumbs work just as well.
+• panko breadcrumbs – I like these big, flaky breadcrumbs because they are so crunchy, but traditional breadcrumbs work just as well for this salmon stuffed with crab.

 Rustic wood background with raw salmon fillets with slits cut down the center, and a bowl of crab filling.